owncloud-archive/documentation/admin_manual/configuration_files/encryption_configuration.rst

   Please provide an admin recovery password; otherwise, all user data will be lost.

 To avoid all this, create a Recovery Key.
 To do so, go to the Encryption section of your Admin page and set a recovery key password.

 .. figure:: images/encryption10.png

-Then your users have the option of enabling password recovery on their Personal pages.
+You then need to ask your users to opt-in to the Recovery Key.
+For the users to do this, they need to go to the "**Personal**" page and enable the recovery key.
+This signals that they are OK that the admin might have a way to decrypt their data for recovery reasons.
-If they do not do this, then the Recovery Key won't work for them.
+If they do *not* do this, then the Recovery Key won't work for them.

 .. figure:: images/encryption7.png